DATA-BACKED GUIDE · UPDATED JULY 2026

 Can you retrofit underfloor heating without lifting the floor?

 Often yes.
 Low-profile overlay boards and slim mats sit on top of the existing floor and add only a small amount of height, which avoids the mess and cost of excavating.
-Where you have no height to give up, the floor may still need to come up.
+Where you have no height to give up, such as under a door threshold, the floor may still need to come up.

 Is wet or electric better for a retrofit?

-Wet systems tend to win for whole rooms and long-term running costs, especially with a heat pump, while electric mats are cheaper to install in small rooms like a bathroom.
-The real prices below show both so you can compare for your space.
+Wet systems tend to win for whole rooms and long-term running costs, especially with a heat pump, while electric mats are cheaper to install in small rooms like a bathroom or a single kitchen floor.
+The real prices on this page show both so you can compare for your space rather than guessing.

 Will underfloor heating replace my radiators?

 In a well insulated room it often can, giving you back the wall space.
-In a poorly insulated or very large room you may still need some background heat, so it is worth a fitter checking the heat loss before you decide.
+In a poorly insulated or very large room you may still need some background heat, so it is worth a fitter checking the heat loss before you decide and price the job on that basis rather than on assumptions.